Saskatchewan CPLED Bar Admissions Program

 During the online modules, students will read materials and prepare Assignments and Competency Evaluations that will be submitted online.
 Students will participate in these modules while working at their articles.

 The Assignments will give students an opportunity to practice the skills they are learning and are designed to help them prepare for the Competency Evaluations.
 An online "Learning Group Facilitator" will review the Assignments and provide each student with feedback that will help them improve their performance of the skill.

 Students and their principal should discuss the student's schedule to ensure that they have some time during regular office hours to participate in the online modules.
 During online modules articling students will spend 10-15 hours a week on the CPLED Program.
 They may need more time when the area of law or skill is new to them.

 During the three face-to-face modules, the instructors will introduce students to the essential elements of each skill that they will be learning.
-In class, students will have the opportunity to discuss and practice these skills and receive feedback on your performance.
-There are no written Assignments or written Competency Evaluations during the face-to-face sessions.
+In class, students will have the opportunity to discuss and practice these skills and receive feedback on their performance.
+The Learning Exercises and Competency Evaluations are oral; there are no written Assignments or written Competency Evaluations during the face-to-face sessions.

-Instead, students will be required to demonstrate competency in the following areas: Oral Advocacy, Interviewing and Negotiation.
+Students will be required to demonstrate competency in the following areas: Interviewing, Oral Advocacy and Negotiation.

 Face-to-face modules are each one-week long.
-The first face-to-face modules is held in Saskatoon while the remaining face-to-face modules are held in Regina (locations to be announced).
+For 2017-18, the first and last face-to-face modules (Module 1 and Module 9) will be held in Regina and the middle face-to-face module (Module 4) will be held in Saskatoon.
 During face-to-face modules, sessions are generally scheduled from 8:30 a.m. to 4:30 p.m., Monday to Friday.
+For the day of the Learning Exercise or Competency Evaluation, students come only for the time slot their exercise/evaluation is scheduled.
 Please refer to the Bar Admissions Calendar for additional details.

 Assignments and Competency Evaluations